Our Method of Church Growth

 - officiating at services of rites of passage (weddings, funerals and memorial services, child dedication services)

-- preparing the service in consultation with the couple
+- preparing the service in consultation with the couple or family

 - arranging for and conduct rehearsals of wedding services as needed with the couple